Girkenroth: Economy and infrastructure

+Traffic

+Girkenroth is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the zone 429 and connected to the local bus line 481, which goes from Montabaur via Wallmerod and Girkenroth to Westerburg station.

 South of the municipality runs Bundesstraße 8 leading from Limburg an der Lahn to Siegburg.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt).
 The nearest train station is located in Willmenrod at the Limburg-Altenkirchen railway, the nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Wind park

+On the area of Girkenroth a wind park has been constructed to produce green electricity.